-Fair value of financial instruments
+Fair value of Investments

-In accordance with the Code and IFRS13, the Fund categorises financial instruments carried on the net asset statement at fair value using a three-level hierarchy as disclosed in note 18.
-Financial instruments categorised as level 1 are valued using quoted market prices and therefore there is minimal judgement applied in determining fair value.
-However, the fair value of financial instruments categorised as level 2 and, in particular, level 3 is determined using valuation techniques including discounted cashflow analysis and valuation models.
-These require management judgement and contain significant estimation uncertainty.
-Reliance is placed on our third parties to perform these valuations and further due diligence is performed by the Fund to maintain confidence in the data provided.
+In accordance with the Code and IFRS13, the Fund categorises financial investments carried on the Net Assets Statement at fair value using a three-level hierarchy as disclosed in Note 18.
+Financial investments categorised as level 1 and level 2 are valued using quoted market prices and therefore there is minimal judgement applied in determining fair value.
+Level 1 assets are actively traded and very liquid, whilst level 2 assets are not actively traded, therefore level 2 assets are not as liquid as level 1.